 2017 KCALSI Annual Dinner

-Our keynote speaker Nina Tandon, PhD, is the CEO and co-founder of EpiBone, the world’s first company growing living human bones for skeletal reconstruction.
+Our keynote speaker was Nina Tandon, PhD, the CEO and co-founder of EpiBone, the world’s first company growing living human bones for skeletal reconstruction.
 She is the co-author of Super Cells: Building with Biology, a book that explores the new frontier of biotech.
 She is a TED Senior Fellow and Adjunct Professor of Electrical Engineering at the Cooper Union.
 Her PhD research focused on studying electrical signaling in the context of tissue engineering, and has worked with cardiac, skin, bone, and neural tissue.

 Nina Tandon believes that the era of engineered tissues—like, for example, a replacement kidney grown in the lab—is just beginning.
 Tandon shows us how we (and our bodies) have lived through most of history (Body 1.0), and then how we evolved into “cyborgs” with implants (such as pacemakers and artificial joints, Body 2.0).
 Now, Body 3.0 is all about growing our OWN body parts.
 In her early research, Tandon grew cardiac cells that beat like tiny hearts.
 In this thrilling and eye-opening talk, she explains the process of growing tissue and transplants, and the future of medical science.
 With the help of manufacturing and information technology, we are on the verge of being able to grow human tissue—and Tandon is here to walk us through this unbelievably exciting era.